Fabrizio Donato

-Fabrizio Donato (born 14 August 1976) is an Italian athlete competing in the triple jump and occasionally in the long jump.
+Fabrizio Donato (born 14 August 1976) is an Italian former athlete who competed in the triple jump and occasionally in the long jump.
 He is known for winning gold medals at the 2001 Mediterranean Games and the 2009 European Indoor Championships, the latter in a new championship record of 17.59 metres.
 He is the Italian record holder with 17.60 metres outdoor and 17.73 indoor.

 Biography

 He was born in Frosinone.
 He participated at the 2000 Olympic Games without reaching the final.
 He cleared the 17-metre mark for the first time in June 2000 at the Notturna di Milano meeting – his mark of 17.60 m was a significant personal best and also improved Paolo Camossi's Italian record by 31 centimetres.
 This was the second best jump in Europe that year.
 In the same year he also became Italian champion for the first time.
 His main competitor around that time was Camossi.

 In 2001 he finished sixth at the 2001 World Indoor Championships and won the gold medal at the 2001 Mediterranean Games.
 The winning result of 17.05 metres was his season's best.
 It was almost a championship record as well, but Marios Hadjiandreou's 17.13 metres from 1991 was slightly better.
 In 2002 he reached 17 metres for the first time indoor, with 17.03 metres in Genoa in February.
 He finished fourth at both the 2002 European Indoor Championships and the 2002 European Championships in the summer.
 In the latter competition he jumped 17.15 metres, and his season's best was 17.17.